MarcelKoeberlin/knowledge/src/site/notes/Notes/Plasmonics.md

 \frac{\partial^2 \mathbf{E}(z)}{\partial z^2} + \left(k_0^2 \varepsilon - \beta^2\right) \mathbf{E} = 0,
 $$

 where the complex parameter $\beta = k_x$ is called the propagation constant, derived from $\mathbf{E}(x, y, z) = \mathbf{E}(z) e^{i \beta x}$.
 This equation serves as the starting point for the general analysis of guided electromagnetic modes in waveguides.
 To use the wave equation for determining the spatial field profile and dispersion of propagating waves, we need explicit expressions for the different field components of $\mathbf{E}$ and $\mathbf{H}$.
-Using the curl equations, it can be shown that this system allows two sets of self-consistent solutions with different polarization properties of the propagating waves:
+Using the curl equations, it can be shown that this system allows two sets of self-consistent solutions with different polarisation properties of the propagating waves:
 1. The first set are the transverse magnetic (TM or p) modes, where only $E_x$, $E_z$, and $H_y$ are non-zero.
 2. The second set are the transverse electric (TE or s) modes, where only $H_x$, $H_z$, and $E_y$ are non-zero.